dokester/BayesicFitting/docs/EclipsingStars.md

 heat each other, making a hot hemisphere where the stars face each other.
 Depending on the time, the hot spots are seen in phases.
 Think of the phases of the Moon or Venus.
-Also at close distances, tidal attaction will distort the spherical shape of the stars.
+Also at close distances, tidal attaction will distort the spherical shape of the stars into prolate spheroids.
+The spheroids present a surface, larger than the undisturbed star when looked at sideways, and smaller when looked at head on.

+In this not the star at the center of the (calculated) orbit will be designated as star 1; the orbiting star is star 2.

 ## 2. Stellar Orbit in 3 dimensions.